esper-io/console_docs/docs/devices-groups/remote-viewer.md

 ### Setup Remote Control on a Single Device

-On Esper Enhanced Android Devices or devices that have a manufacturer signed Esper Agent in the system, there is an option to Remote Control the device.
+On Esper Foundation for Android Devices or devices that have a manufacturer signed Esper Agent in the system, there is an option to Remote Control the device.

 :::tip
 Please make sure the device is unlocked before you start the Remote Controller session.